aukraine/doctor_appointments_api/README.md

 >       - don't forget to send `/login` before to authenticate doctor user or patient one

 **8. Testing:**
-> - TODO: write unit tests to ensure the reliability of your code
+> - write couple model unit tests to ensure the reliability of your code
 > - TODO: write couple integration test using Swagger framework

 **9. Deployment:**